Aust small businesses to get loan relief

 “This is a multi-billion-dollar lifeline for small businesses when they need it most, to help keep the doors open and keep people in jobs,” Australian Banking Association chief executive Anna Bligh said on Friday.

-Australia’s small businesses collectively have $100 billion in loans and this bailout could put up to $8 billion back in their pockets, she said.
+Australia’s small businesses collectively have $100 billion in loans and this bailout could put up to $8 billion back in their pockets, Ms Bligh said.

-Small businesses need relief and “they can rest assured their banks have got their bank,” she said.
+NAB said its personal customers will be able to pause home loan repayments for up to six months, including a three-month checkpoint.

+It will also let home loan customers request a deferral of home loan repayments for up to six months, with interest capitalised.

+ANZ chief executive Shayne Elliott said the move was the “right thing to do for our existing customers,” given the impact of the crisis.

-There’s no set definition in the relief package over businesses are eligible, Ms Bligh said.
+There’s no set definition in the relief package over which businesses are eligible, Ms Bligh said.

 “We won’t be looking to draw arbitrary lines in the sand,” she said.
 “Banks know who their small businesses are.”